-LifeChurch Riverside Detroit, Michigan Pastor: Georgia Hill
+LifeChurch Riverside Detroit, Michigan Pastor: Georgia Hill Average Attendance: 75 in person; 40 online

 LifeChurch Riverside started as a vision for a church that would serve the Detroit area, an idea that planting pastor Georgia Hill believes came from God more than 10 years before the church began.
 After several years of praying in small groups, Pastor Georgia met Alan Tumpkin, who recommended her for the Covenant's Church Planter Assessment process.
 Georgia previously served 19 years as an associate pastor in the United Church of Christ.